 Companies have a legal obligation to prevent sexual harassment and you should place your employer on notice about the harassment.
 It is common for a Company to encourage you to report sexual harassment to your supervisor or Human Resources.
 However, employees are often retaliated against for refusing to “go along to get along,” testifying as a witness, or reporting sexual harassment.

 If you are being punished for speaking out on behalf of yourself or others, you may have a viable retaliation claim.
 Pay attention to whether under the guise of investigating your complaint, the Company is actually investigating you in order to find faults to justify termination or other adverse actions.

-For more information about California laws relating to sexual harassment, please visit the California Department of Fair Employment and Housing or the Equal Employment Opportunity Commission.
+For more information about these California laws relating to sexual harassment, please visit the California Department of Fair Employment and Housing or the Equal Employment Opportunity Commission.

 If you have cause to pursue legal action against your employer for sexual harassment, California law requires you to act quickly.
 California imposes strict deadlines for pursuing legal action.
 Failure to comply with these deadlines will result in forfeiture of your right to pursue a lawsuit.

 Attorney Diana Gevorkian Has Your Back in Sexual Harassment Cases

 Victims of sexual harassment need additional support.
 We intentionally limit our caseload to support clients inside and outside the courtroom.
 This allows us to concentrate our time and resources to do our best for you and ensure that you never feel lost or alone in the process.

 We have successfully helped individuals as well as multiple “me too” victims working in the same company.
 You are stronger together.
 We encourage you to take advantage of your rights and call us.

 Let a Sexual Harassment Lawyer at Employee Rights Attorney Group Do the Work for You